 Trip Planning Tips

-For your next getaway, it’s important to book your cabin or camp site well in advance, particularly if you’re travelling during NSW school holidays.
-A popular choice for families is staying in holiday parks as they often come with amenities such as swimming pools and fun activities for the kids.
+It's important to reserve your cabin or campsite well in advance for your next getaway, particularly if you’re travelling during NSW school holidays.
+Holiday parks are a popular choice for families as they often include amenities such as swimming pools and playgrounds for the kids.

-When booking, remember to specify whether you have any special requirements, such as an accessible cabin or a powered campsite.
-Make a checklist of holiday necessities, too.
-Sleeping bags, pillows and airbeds are all good options to think about when you’re camping in a tent.
+When booking a cabin or campsite, don't forget to specify whether you have any special requests such as an accessible cabin or powered campsite.
+Committed nomads should also compile a checklist of camping gear: sleeping bags, pillows and airbeds are all good options to think about when camping.

 Caravan Towing Tips

-If you’re towing a caravan, make sure that everything is in place for a smooth journey.
-Check the towing capacity of your car in the owner's manual and read the NSW towing guide.
-If your car is not strong enough to tow the weight of a caravan or camper trailer, consider hiring one for your holiday.
+If you’re towing a caravan, make sure you have everything in place to ensure a smooth journey.
+Flick through your car's owner's manual to check the towing capacity of your vehicle and study the NSW towing guide, too.
+If your car is not strong enough to tow the weight of a caravan or trailer, you can hire one for your holiday.

-Take the swaying of your caravan or camper trailer into account.
-With so much extra weight, your driving may be affected by crosswinds from larger vehicles or high-wind areas.
-Combat this by installing a weight distribution hitch to even out the load distribution for smoother handling.
+You must also consider the swaying of your caravan or camper trailer when on the road.
+Your driving may be affected by crosswinds from larger vehicles or high-wind areas because of the vehicle's additional weight.
+Combat this by installing a weight distribution hitch to even out the load distribution.

 Travelling With Children

-With a sense of adventure, and being prepared, camping is extremely fun and rewarding.
-When planning your trip allow for frequent stops, establish a daily routine and involve your kids in planning the itinerary.
+Camping can be extremely fun and rewarding -- especially if you have a sense of adventure.
+When planning a successful road trip in a caravan you must allow for frequent stops, establish a daily routine and involve your kids in the itinerary.
 Visit the Caravan and Camping Industry Association of NSW for more information.

 Travelling With Your Pet

-Plan on taking an additional family member on your getaway?
-There are many pet-friendly holiday parks, but double-check any restrictions with the holiday park you intend to visit.
-Visit the CCIA’s Take Your Pets page to make sure you have all information you need to know before heading off.
+There are many pet-friendly holiday parks designed to accommodate that furry member of your family.
+Before setting off, double check any restrictions with the holiday park you intend to visit.
+Visit the CCIA’s Take Your Pets page to make sure you have all information you need to know.